Exceptional-Khoi/tp/docs/UserGuide.md

 Alternative: `amt`

 ### Overriding Workout Tags: `/override_workout_tag`
-Manually replaces the tags of a specific workout with a single new tag, clearing all auto-generated tags.
+Manually replaces the tags of a specific workout with a single new tag, clearing all auto-generated tags and manual tags.

 Format: `/override_workout_tag id/WORKOUT_ID newTag/TAG_NAME`
 * The `WORKOUT_ID` is the index number of the workout (use `/view_log` to see IDs).